solve-coagulate/lispfun/docs/bootstrap_interpreter.md

 # Python Bootstrap Interpreter

 The bootstrap interpreter in `interpreter.py` is the initial Python implementation of LispFun.
 It provides a REPL and basic evaluation of arithmetic, variables and functions.
-The environment exposes list and string helpers, `import` for loading Lisp files and primitives needed by the Lisp evaluator.
+The standard environment exposes list and string helpers, `import` for loading Lisp files and primitives needed by the Lisp evaluator.
+It now also includes simple list utilities like `null?`, `length`, `map` and `filter` so example programs run without additional modules.

 Run the interpreter directly with: